Cold Spring: Foley Elected Mayor

 Kathleen Foley will be the next mayor of Cold Spring, according to unofficial results posted on Tuesday (Nov.
 2) by the Putnam County Board of Elections.

-She defeated former Putnam County legislator Vinny Tamagna with 66 percent of the vote.
-The mayor serves a 2-year term.
-She will succeed Dave Merandy, who is in his third term but dropped out the race over the summer.
+Foley defeated former Putnam County Legislator Vinny Tamagna with 66 percent of the vote to win a 2-year term.
+She will be sworn in Dec.
+6 to succeed Dave Merandy, who is in his third term but dropped out of the race over the summer.

 Kathleen Foley 584 (66%)

-Turnout was 62 percent among the 1,549 registered voters in the Village of Cold Spring.
-The BOE said on Monday it had distributed 109 absentee ballots to the village and will count those starting Nov.
-16. The results are unofficial until the BOE tallies the mail-in ballots and certifies the count.

-Foley, who was elected in November to a seat on the Village Board, will appoint her successor to finish the second year of her 2-year trustee term.
+Foley, who was elected last year to a seat on the Village Board, will appoint her successor to finish her 2-year trustee term.

 Late in the race, Merandy endorsed Tamagna, who is the county transportation manager, as his successor, an unexpected move that the mayor said was due in part to the fact he felt betrayed by Foley, who gathered signatures to get him on the ballot but said she decided he could not win and entered the race herself.